ScottG489/scottg489.github.io/src/content/posts/conjob-intro.md

 Also see the `curl` examples above for providing input to your job.

 Be aware that there are some job limitations (duration, etc.) at the moment.
-Also be sure to specify an image tag (e.g. "latest").